halasaidi/HEALTH-CENTER-website-/TESTING/TestSummary.md

 - Most UI elements and navigation links worked as expected.
 - One major issue was found with the "Contact Us" button not responding.
 - Responsiveness was verified on multiple devices and browsers with satisfactory results.
+- Images display properly on local environment.
-- Some images did not load correctly on the homepage.
+- Some footer links did not work.

 ## Conclusion
 The website is functional in its current static state with minor issues to be fixed.
 Backend features are not yet implemented and were not tested.